plenkyman/RFID_RC522_Python3_TheDoor/README.md

 # RFID RC522 Python3 TheDoor
+I have exchanged the Exit Button for a doorbell button.
+The electronics of the previous Exit Button have not behaved well under high temperature / humidity and also during lightening.

+a new version is coming up in a few days...

 Access System based on a raspberry pi, RC522 Rfid reader, python3

 Copyright 2014 (BSD License) Credits:  Florian Otto(Solider) and hadara